 - Freedom from fear and distress by ensuring conditions and treatment which avoid mental suffering.

 The Five Freedoms were developed in a response to a 1965 UK Government report on livestock husbandry, and were formalized in a 1979 press statement by the UK Farm Animal Welfare Council.
 The Five Freedoms have been adopted by professional groups including veterinarians and the American Society for the Prevention of Cruelty to Animals.

 Amy Bartholomew - Executive Director

 I'm the Executive Director at PHS.
-I am a Coast Guard retiree and have been at PHS for 3 years now.
+I am a Coast Guard retiree and have been at PHS since August 2016.
 I like cats and dogs but I lean slightly towards cats.
 The black cat in the picture with me is Hemi, a cat that my family adopted from PHS.
 He has cerebellar hypoplasia, also known as wobbly cat syndrome.
 It affects his fine motor skills but not his quality of life.
 Hemi is very cuddly and can climb extremely well.
 My hobbies include painting, crafting, and I also play acoustic guitar.